bltavares/vagrant-baseline/puppet/modules/vendors/postgresql/README.md

 ####`charset`
 This will set the default charset for all databases created with this module.
 On certain operating systems this will be used during the `template1` initialization as well so it becomes a default outside of the module as well.
 Defaults to `UTF8`.

+####`datadir`
+This setting can be used to override the default postgresql data directory for the target platform.
+If not specified, the module will use whatever directory is the default for your OS distro.

+####`confdir`
+This setting can be used to override the default postgresql configuration directory for the target platform.
+If not specified, the module will use whatever directory is the default for your OS distro.

+####`bindir`
+This setting can be used to override the default postgresql binaries directory for the target platform.
+If not specified, the module will use whatever directory is the default for your OS distro.

+####`client_package_name`
+This setting can be used to override the default postgresql client package name.
+If not specified, the module will use whatever package name is the default for your OS distro.

+####`server_package_name`
+This setting can be used to override the default postgresql server package name.
+If not specified, the module will use whatever package name is the default for your OS distro.

+####`contrib_package_name`
+This setting can be used to override the default postgresql contrib package name.
+If not specified, the module will use whatever package name is the default for your OS distro.

+####`devel_package_name`
+This setting can be used to override the default postgresql devel package name.
+If not specified, the module will use whatever package name is the default for your OS distro.

+####`java_package_name`
+This setting can be used to override the default postgresql java package name.
+If not specified, the module will use whatever package name is the default for your OS distro.

+####`service_name`
+This setting can be used to override the default postgresql service name.
+If not specified, the module will use whatever service name is the default for your OS distro.

+####`user`
+This setting can be used to override the default postgresql super user and owner of postgresql related files in the file system.
+If not specified, the module will use the user name 'postgres'.

+####`group`
+This setting can be used to override the default postgresql user group to be used for related files in the file system.
+If not specified, the module will use the group name 'postgres'.

+####`run_initdb`
+This setting can be used to explicitly call the initdb operation after server package is installed and before the postgresql service is started.
+If not specified, the module will decide whether to call initdb or not depending on your OS distro.

 ###Class: postgresql::server
 Here are the options that you can set in the `config_hash` parameter of `postgresql::server`:

+####`ensure`
+This value default to `present`.
+When set to `absent` it will remove all packages, configuration and data so use this with extreme caution.

 ####`postgres_password`
 This value defaults to `undef`, meaning the super user account in the postgres database is a user called `postgres` and this account does not have a password.
 If you provide this setting, the module will set the password for the `postgres` user to your specified value.